Valyo95/card-cost-service/Readme.md

 The **Card Cost Service** is secured by the [Spring Security](https://spring.io/projects/spring-security) and required a basic authentication that uses a *username* and a *password* to authenticate.

+Every call and request to the Application should be authorized or an error with the status `401 Unauthorized` is returned.

 Two default users are programmatically configured:

 | username | password | role  |